-For years, people have been expressing their beliefs and for years people with opposite thoughts have been stomping all over them.
+For years, people have been expressing their differing beliefs and for years people with opposite thoughts have been stomping all over them.
 It’s natural to become frustrated with those who don’t see eye-to-eye with you.
 For many, keeping in strong emotions can cause inner pain and sometimes self-harm, if kept inside too long.

 Letting out those thoughts can be a coping skill for those who have felt too much pain from holding them in.

-Social Media and the Desire to Self-Harm
+Social Media Amplifies Differing Beliefs and Self-Harm Desires

 Facebook, Twitter, Instagram and many other social media systems have taken over the daily lives of millions.
 It has become extremely hard to go an hour, or even 15 minutes, without updating a status or scrolling through photographs.
 With this technology comes the ability for people to speak their beliefs with more ease.
 While many people may support the belief that was brought forward, there will be many also attacking those thoughts.